-The Concert Band's Guest Artist Series, presented by The United States Air Force Band, provides a wonderful opportunity for the public to experience the Air Force's high level of professionalism through concerts featuring wonderful classical guest artists.
+The Guest Artist Series, presented by The United States Air Force Band, provides an opportunity for the public to experience the Air Force's high level of professionalism through concerts featuring renowned guest musicians.

 Rachel M. Schlesinger Concert Hall and Arts Center

 Concerts are FREE and open to the public ~ tickets required.
 Any unclaimed seats will be released to non-ticketed patrons 15 minutes prior to each performance.

 A classically trained pianist and composer, Aaron Diehl has made an indelible mark on the jazz world over the last 15 years.
 While showing a rare affinity for early jazz and mid-20th century “third-stream” music, his latest evolution comes as he begins to tackle modern classical works, having performed George Gershwin’s piano and orchestra works with the New York Philharmonic, Cleveland Orchestra, LA Philharmonic, and Minnesota Orchestra.

 Diehl has collaborated with living masters ranging from jazz greats Wynton Marsalis and Benny Golson to 20th century classical titan Philip Glass.
 He has established himself as one of the preeminent interpreters of the Great American Songbook in his working trio and as musical director and arranger for the remarkable vocalist Cécile McLorin Salvant.